 Oma tuna is most conspicuous at the year's first tuna auction, which takes place annually to great fanfare at Tokyo’s Toyosu Wholesale Market.
 Every year, a fish from Oma is chosen as the biggest and best and auctioned off for an outrageous sum in a competitive battle for PR exposure.

-The Shizuoka-based company that bought the tuna in question said it bought the tuna based on the certificate of origin, and that it trusted the shipping source, according to Higashi-Oku Nippo news report.
-It said Japan does not have a robust catch reporting and traceability system, a sufficient audit system, that could catch and prevent such issues.
+The president of the Shizuoka-based company that bought the tuna in question said he bought the tuna based on the certificate of origin, and that it trusted the shipping source, according to Higashi-Oku Nippo news report.
+While he apologized for the incident, he added Japan does not have a robust catch reporting and traceability system, a sufficient audit system, that could catch and prevent such issues.

 In December 2021, Oma fishermen who had sold to dealers other than the fishery cooperative had been questioned by the Aomori Prefectural Fisheries Promotion Division and the Japan Fishery Agency about their catch reporting, and some admitted to underreporting their catch, according to Diamond.
 The time of this questioning correspond with the July to September transactions that are the subject of the investigation.